tattack99/Trading/README.md

-#Trading

 #Remeber to make branch when editing the code.
 When the code is good.
 Then add it to the main.